mrezabayat/iamsorush/content/posts/gcp-azure-budget-vm.md

 It is suitable for a website with a light application and low traffic.
 I deployed a template of Blazor server app and it ran smoothly with memory being ~ 260MB.
 This instance is introduced as a free machine but not completely.
-You will be charged if there is cpu burst (hitting 100%) or the egress (download/outbound) traffic from the website is more than
+You will be charged if there is cpu burst (hitting 100%) or the egress (download or outbound) traffic from the website is more than
-1 GB per month [see GCP for more details](https://cloud.google.com/compute/docs/machine-types).
-Google estimates $4.28/month for this instance [see GCP options here](https://cloud.google.com/compute/vm-instance-pricing).
+1 GB per month, [see GCP website for more details](https://cloud.google.com/compute/docs/machine-types).
+Google estimates $4.28/month for this instance, [see GCP options here](https://cloud.google.com/compute/vm-instance-pricing).

-Azure budget machine is [see in Azure website](https://azure.microsoft.com/en-gb/pricing/details/virtual-machines/windows/):
+Azure budget machine is ([see in Azure website](https://azure.microsoft.com/en-gb/pricing/details/virtual-machines/windows/)):
 Instance B1S: 1 vCPU, 1GB RAM 4GB storage
 OS: Ubuntu
-Region North Central US
+Region: North Central US
-$4.42/month when 1 year reserved ($7.59/month pay as you go)
+Price: $4.42/month when 1 year reserved ($7.59/month pay as you go)

 The prices are estimates.
 Azure charges egress as well.
 There are free, F1, and shared (£0.01/hour), D1, app services with Azure however they are limited to 60 CPU minutes/day and 240 CPU minutes/day, so not suitable for production, [see them in Azure website](https://azure.microsoft.com/en-gb/pricing/details/app-service/windows/).